X

 The Last of Us Season 2 cast

-Per Variety, the latest additions to The Last of Us Season 2 include Danny Ramirez as Manny, "a loyal soldier whose sunny outlook belies the pain of old wounds and a fear that he will fail his friends when they need him most," and Ariela Barer as Mel, "a young doctor whose commitment to saving lives is challenged by the realities of war and tribalism."
+Variety previously reported in March that Danny Ramirez has been cast as Manny, "a loyal soldier whose sunny outlook belies the pain of old wounds and a fear that he will fail his friends when they need him most."
+Ariela Barer will play Mel, "a young doctor whose commitment to saving lives is challenged by the realities of war and tribalism."

 On Jan.
 11, Deadline reported that Isabela Merced is joining the cast as Dina.
 "Dina is warm, brilliant, wild, funny, moral, dangerous and instantly lovable," Mazin and Druckmann told the publication.
 "You can search forever for an actor who effortlessly embodies all of those things, or you can find Isabela Merced right away."